k8sstormcenter/honeycluster/README.md

 [![K8sstormcenterSSH](https://img.youtube.com/vi/EcZcLz3kkUs/0.jpg)](https://www.youtube.com/watch?v=EcZcLz3kkUs)

-The above screen recording shows the newly established ssh connection being picked up by the eBPF traces and appearing filtered into the tracesssh topic on RedPanda.
+The above screen recording shows the newly established ssh connection being picked up by the eBPF traces and appearing as anomaly in the topic `signalminusbaseline` (=`smb`) in the RedPandaUI and filtered into the topic  `tracesssh`  on RedPanda (lower screen, shell `rpk topic consume tracesssh`).
 ### Teardown

 ```bash